MiroslavCsonka/asdf-typesense/README.md

 typesense-server --version
 ```

 Check [Mise](https://mise.jdx.dev) readme for more instructions on how to install & manage versions.

-Supports amd64 (Intel) and arm64 (Apple Silicon).
-For CI (e.g., GitHub Actions), use in macOS runners.
+## Supported Platforms
+- **macOS**: Intel (amd64) and Apple Silicon (arm64) - requires macOS Ventura (13.x) or newer
+- **Linux**: amd64 and arm64 architectures - requires glibc 2.17 or newer

 ## Notes
-- Versions are fetched from Typesense GitHub releases.
+- Versions are fetched from Typesense GitHub releases
-- Requires no additional dependencies beyond curl (available on macOS).
+- Pre-built binaries are downloaded from dl.typesense.org
-- For older macOS, use Docker instead (per Typesense docs).
+- For unsupported platforms or older OS versions, use Docker instead

 # Contributing